 - Clerking policy: Yes

 - Summers joining/anticipated 2018:

 - 1Ls: 0, 2Ls: 6

 - Summer salary 2018:

 - 1Ls: $3,500/week

 Main areas of work

 American University College of Law, George Mason University Antonin Scalia Law School, George Washington University School of Law, Howard University School of Law, Catholic University of America Columbus School of Law, University of Baltimore School of Law, University of Maryland School of Law, Georgetown University Law Center.
 Recruitment outside OCIs: Loyola University Chicago, School of Law (Patent Law Interview ‘PLI’ Program), MBLSA Regional Job Fair, Southeastern Minority Job Fair (SEMJF), Lavender Law.

 Summer associate profile:

-Sterne Kessler seeks students with a bachelor’s degree in science and/or engineering.
+Sterne Kessler seeks students in science and/or engineering.
 Advanced degrees are required for our biotechnology/chemical group.
 We strongly prefer advanced degrees for our mechanical and electronics groups.
 All applicants must have at least a 3.0 cumulative GPA in undergraduate, graduate, and law school studies.
 United States Patent and Trademark Office and/or other industry work experience is a plus.
 Teamwork, motivation, collaboration, work ethic, and universal respect are core values of the firm.